Table of Contents

 4. Raising Money For Your Business

 It is harder to get loans as a new business owner in its start-up phase.
 While you may have had a proven track record at your previous employer, banks will be looking at you in a new light.
-They will review your business plan, your budget and balance sheet.
+They will review your business plan, your budget, and balance sheet.
 Importantly, they will be reviewing your credit report and credit score in great detail.

-Before you even form your business, it is important to review your credit report for possible errors.
+Before you even form your business, it is vital to review your credit report for possible errors.
 Fix them ahead of approaching the lenders for a loan.
 There may be hits to your credit report that you can explain.